 Pursuant to the Agreements, Morguard's affiliates are entitled to receive partnership fees with respect to properties acquired, directly or indirectly, by the REIT from third parties, and the fees are to be paid upon the closing of the purchase of each such property.
 The fees range from 0% of the purchase price paid for properties acquired directly or indirectly from Morguard, including entities controlled by Morguard, up to 0.75% of the purchase price paid for properties acquired from third parties.
-There were no fees relating to acquisition services for the years ended December 31, 2021, and 2020.
+For the year ended December 31, 2022, fees relating to acquisition services amounted to \$1,581 (2021 - \$nil) and have been capitalized to income producing properties.